(Last updated:17/10/2017; last reviewed:17/10/2017)

 - den Brinker M, Wit FW, Wertheim-van Dillen PM, et al. Hepatitis B and C virus co-infection and the risk for hepatotoxicity of highly active antiretroviral therapy in HIV-1 infection.
 AIDS.
 2000;14(18):2895-2902.

-- Centers for Disease Control and Prevention (CDC).
-Guidelines for prevention and treatment of opportunistic infections in HIV-infected adults and adolescents: recommendations from CDC, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America.
-MMWR Recomm Rep. 2009;58(RR-4):1-207.
+- Panel on Opportunistic Infections in HIV-Infected Adults and Adolescents.
+Guidelines for the prevention and treatment of opportunistic infections in HIV-infected adults and adolescents: recommendations from the Centers for Disease Control and Prevention, the National Institutes of Health, and the HIV Medicine Association of the Infectious Diseases Society of America.
+2016.
+Available at http://aidsinfo.nih.gov/contentfiles/lvguidelines/adult_oi.pdf.